BikramdeepSingh/AutoXL/README.md

 * Built in classes of openpyxl i.e. BarChart and Reference are used to acces the values of updated rows and column.
 * Values are then passed to instance of BarChart and is then addded to the sheet.
 * Aftermost, Excel file is then saved.

-[Note] : Transactions file before updation is also kept for reference. (before_updated_transactions.xlsx)

 ## Authors